srsran/srsRAN_4G/README.md

   * srsEPC - a light-weight LTE core network implementation with MME, HSS and S/P-GW
   * a highly modular set of common libraries for PHY, MAC, RLC, PDCP, RRC, NAS, S1AP and GW layers.

-srsLTE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for RRC/NAS message parsing.
+srsLTE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for NAS message parsing.

 Common Features
 ---------------